 The first three years of a child’s life are uniquely important because this is the most sensitive period for brain development.
 The experiences a child has during this time will shape the architecture of their brain and build the connections that allow them to develop lifelong skills like problem-solving, communication, self-control, and relationship building.
 These skills allow them to survive and thrive within their family, community, and culture.
 This brain and relationship building happens through everyday responsive caregiving.
 Infants coming from a difficult in-utero experience need nurturing, responsive caregivers.
 Research tells us that infants who have experienced prenatal drug exposure have dramatically increased positive outcomes in their overall development when they are in a nurturing and consistent environment and are receiving early intervention as needed.

-Specialized foster care addresses the specific needs of drug-exposed infants and their families.
+This type of specialized foster care addresses the specific needs of drug-exposed infants and their families.
 PICS foster parents receive specialized training to meet the needs of drug-affected infants.
-CCS offers twice-monthly Foster Parent Support Groups for PICS foster families.
+CCS offers monthly Foster Parent Support Groups for PICS foster families.
 Reuniting the infant with parents is the primary goal.
 Regular visitation is an important element of the services provided.

 • Our dedicated CCS Licensing team will guide you quickly through the licensing process and are always available when you need assistance.

 • PICS foster parents receive ongoing support by a case manager who will help navigate any additional needs that might arise for a child in your home.

 • Our case management staff boasts an average of 10.5 years of experience in the field.